vkuhlmann/highlight-latex/README.md

 The package is now available from CTAN.
 You can use `\usepackage{highlightlatex}` and if your system requires manual installation, the package is called teh same.
-If you wish to install the package version of the repository, refer to [the wiki](wiki/Manual-installation).
+If you wish to install the package version of the repository, refer to ['Manual installation' on the wiki](https://github.com/vkuhlmann/highlight-latex/wiki/Manual-installation).

 ## Quickstart